-App Engine accounts for the number of operations performed in the Datastore.
-Here are a few strategies that can result in reduced Datastore resource consumption, as well as lower latency for requests to the datastore:
+App Engine accounts for the number of operations performed in Cloud Datastore.
+Here are a few strategies that can result in reduced Cloud Datastore resource consumption, as well as lower latency for requests to Cloud Datastore:

-- The Cloud Platform Console dataviewer displays the number of write ops that were required to create every entity in your local datastore.
+- The GCP Console dataviewer displays the number of write ops that were required to create every entity in your local Cloud Datastore.
 You can use this information to understand the cost of writing each entity.
 See Understanding Write Costs for information on how to interpret this data.

 - Remove any unnecessary indexes, which will reduce storage and entity write costs.
-Use the "Get Indexes" functionality (Java, Python) to see what indexes are defined on your application.
-You can see what indexes are currently serving for your application in the Cloud Platform Console Search page.
+You can see what indexes are currently serving for your application in the GCP Console Search page.

-- Whenever possible, replace indexed properties (which are the default) with unindexed properties (Java, Python), which reduces the number of datastore write operations when you put an entity.
+- Whenever possible, replace indexed properties (which are the default) with unindexed properties ( ), which reduces the number of Cloud Datastore write operations when you put an entity.
 Caution, if you later decide that you do need to be able to query on the unindexed property, you will need to not only modify your code to again use indexed properties, but you will have to run a map reduce over all entities to reput them.

-- Due to the datastore query planner improvements in the App Engine 1.5.2 and 1.5.3 releases, your queries may now require fewer indexes than they did previously.
+- Due to Cloud Datastore query planner improvements in App Engine 1.5.2 and 1.5.3 releases, your queries may now require fewer indexes than they did previously.
 While you may still choose to keep certain custom indexes for performance reasons, you may be able to delete others, reducing storage and entity write costs.

-- Reconfigure your data model so that you can replace queries with fetch by key (Java, Python, Go), which is cheaper and more efficient.
+- Reconfigure your data model so that you can replace queries with fetch by key) which is cheaper and more efficient.